rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

                                    int n_cols, int* predictions, bool verbose=false);
 ```

-One of the right ways to expose this interface from `libcuml++.so` is:
+One of the right ways to expose this would be:
 ```cpp
 // NOTE: this example assumes that TreeNode and DTParams are the model/state that need to be stored
 // and passed between fit and predict methods